jimdmb/TA-fitbit/README.md

 - /bin/*&lt;endpoint type&gt;*.py - Worker files for ingesting different data sources from Fitbit

 ## Requirements
-- Python Requests - Egg file provided
+- Python Requests2 - Egg file provided
 - CherryPy - Currently there is an issue loading this module dynamically.
 Please see the Issues tab for more information and a workaround.

 #### ToDo
 - Add advanced config to setup
-- Add more Sleep information.
-Currently sleep functionality is configured for OAuth version 1, and Fitbit has not provided OAuth2 version stats as of yet.
-Basic stats are the only available stats right now.
-- Add BodyFat information.
-Same problem as Sleep functionality right now.
-Additionally no Aria has been provided to test at this point.
 - Fix CherryPy module issue

 ## Installation Instructions